great-lakes-ai-lab/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-# Welcome to the CIGLR AI Lab GitHub organization!
+# Welcome to the Great Lakes AI Lab GitHub organization!

 ## About Us
-The CIGLR AI Lab harnesses machine learning and artificial intelligence techniques to address environmental challenges and hazards facing the Great Lakes and the communities they support.
+The Great Lakes AI Lab harnesses machine learning and artificial intelligence techniques to address environmental challenges and hazards facing the Great Lakes and the communities they support.

 ## Contribution Guidelines